agplusman/kata-gpt/kata.md

 Output a table 3 showing Architectural Style and selected Architectural Characteristics Stars for the style and three alternatives (show star ratings).
 Provide reasons and trade-offs and justify the decision.
 Explain your reasoning.

+As part of the architectural style, provide details on any service communications such as Events/Topics and/or Messages/Queues and describe if they are synchronous and/or asynchronous including reasons why selected.

 D1.
 Risk Assessment
 Output a table 4: Risk Assessments - for each of the top 3 Architectural Characteristics (along y-axis) examine the risk against each component (along x-axis).
 Risk is assessed by multiplying the Impact of Risk (between 1 to 3)  by Likelihood of Risk Occurring (between 1 to 3).
 Label as L (low between 1-2), M (medium between 3-4), H (high between 6-9).
 For High risk suggest in bullet points risk mitigation changes or enhancements to certain areas and approximate cost implication.
 Part D2: Provide 1 to 2 fitness functions in pseudo-code for EACH of the 3 Architectural Characteristics so we can govern and automate these characteristics with operational, structural and process measures.
 Provide some chaos engineering solutions too.